twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt02-07-bhikkhu-yamaka%zh.rst

 If an arahant dies and becomes nothingness, then who will want it?
 If happiness is existing and people will want it.
 Uccheda diṭṭhi is more fearful than the 5-heavy kammas (pañcānantarika kamma).
 There are 2-kinds of loss: the loss of knowing and unknowing.
 After knowing the dhamma of dispelling wrong views and not practicing it is a loss.
 The loss of unknowing is never heard about these kind of teaching.
 The loss of knowing without practice is more than the other.
 (The greatest loss, most Buddhists are in this group.)

 (Sayadaw pointed to the chart of Dependent Arising and said) It’s only saṅkhāra arises and saṅkhāra ceases.
 There is no person and living being.
 If you know like this, uccheda diṭṭhi falls away.
 Only the process of saṅkhāra arises and ceases.
 No arahant born and died.
 Only the assemblage of dukkha ceased.
 If dukkha ends, sukha must appear.
-From dukkha, it crosses into sukha.
+It transcends from dukkha to sukha.
 If you know this much will not fall into hell.
 Dukkha ending that Nibbāna is called sukha.
 If saṅkhata dukkha ends, asaṅkhata sukha must appear.

 ------